Double-twisted surface spectrum from hybridized Majorana Kramers pairs and wallpaper fermions: Introduction

 Wallpaper fermions provide a natural unexplored platform in which to test this physics~\cite{wieder2018wallpaper,ryu2020wallpaper,zhou2021glide,mao2022third,hwang2023magnetic,mizuno2023hall,mizuno2025magnon,yoda2026superconducting}.
 They are surface states of topological nonsymmorphic crystalline insulators protected by time-reversal symmetry and two orthogonal glide symmetries.
 Unlike conventional Dirac surface states, wallpaper fermions exhibit fourfold degeneracies enforced by nonsymmorphic symmetry~\cite{wieder2018wallpaper}.
 This feature suggests that hybridized states between wallpaper fermions and superconducting ABSs can give rise to novel quasiparticle states.

-In this paper, we theoretically investigate surface states in superconducting wallpaper fermions within a tight-binding model for on-site pair potentials.
+In this paper, we theoretically investigate surface states of wallpaper fermion systems with bulk superconductivity within a tight-binding model for on-site pair potentials.
 We first classify the four on-site pairing channels permitted by the crystalline symmetries and identify the $\mathrm{A_{1u}}$ channel as the one in which gapless wallpaper fermions coexist with two Majorana Kramers pairs.
 For the $\mathrm{A_{1u}}$ pairing channel, we compute the surface spectral function by using the recursive Green's function method~\cite{umerski1997closed}.
-We find that the hybridization between wallpaper fermions and Majorana Kramers pairs gives rise to \textit{double-twisted} surface spectra and generates four peaks in the surface density of states (DOSs).
+We find that the hybridization between wallpaper fermions and Majorana Kramers pairs gives rise to \textit{double-twisted} surface spectra and generates four peaks in the surface density of states (DOS).
 We further show that these surface spectra are characterized by the absence of mirror helicity that distinguishes them from those of superconducting topological (crystalline) insulators~\cite{hsieh2012Majorana, hashimoto2015surface}.

 The paper is organized as follows.
-In Sec.~\ref{sec:model}, we construct a tight-binding model for the wallpaper fermion systems and classify the on-site pair potentials allowed by the crystalline symmetries.
+In Sec.~\ref{sec:model}, we construct a tight-binding model for the topological nonsymmorphic crystalline insulators with wallpaper fermions and classify the on-site pair potentials allowed by the crystalline symmetries.
 In Sec.~\ref{sec:surface_state}, we analyze the hybridized states for the pairing symmetries in which wallpaper fermions and Majorana Kramers pairs coexist, and discuss the surface DOS.
 In Sec.~\ref{sec:discussion}, we compare our results with previous theoretical studies of superconducting topological insulators~\cite{hsieh2012Majorana, hashimoto2015surface} by using the mirror Chern number.
 Finally, Sec.~\ref{sec:conclusion} summarizes this paper.